paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-019-coast-guard-academy.md

 (1) **In general.—** — The membership of the Board shall consist of the following:

-  (A) The chairman of the Committee on Commerce, Science, and Transportation of the Senate, or the chairman’s designee.
+  (A) The chairperson of the Committee on Commerce, Science, and Transportation of the Senate, or a member of such Committee designated by such chairperson.

-  (B) The chairman of the Committee on Transportation and Infrastructure of the House of Representatives, or the chairman’s designee.
+  (B) The chairperson of the Committee on Transportation and Infrastructure of the House of Representatives, or a member of such Committee designated by such chairperson.

-  (C) 3 Members of the Senate designated by the Vice President.
+  (C) 3 Senators appointed by the Vice President.

-  (D) 4 Members of the House of Representatives designated by the Speaker of the House of Representatives.
+  (D) 4 Members of the House of Representatives appointed by the Speaker of the House of Representatives.

+  (E) 2 Senators appointed by the Vice President, each of whom shall be selected from among members of the Committee on Appropriations of the Senate.

+  (F) 2 Members of the House of Representatives appointed by the Speaker of the House of Representatives, each of whom shall be selected from among members of the Committee on Appropriations of the House of Representatives.

-  (E) 6 individuals designated by the President.
+  (G) 6 individuals designated by the President.

+(2) **Timing of appointments of members.—**

+  (A) *Senators.—* — If any member of the Board described in paragraph (1)(C) is not appointed by the date that is 180 days after the date on which the first session of each Congress convenes, the chair and ranking member of the subcommittee of the Committee on Commerce, Science, and Transportation of the Senate with jurisdiction over the authorization of appropriations of the Coast Guard shall be members of the Board until the date on which the second session of such Congress adjourns sine die.

+  (B) *Members of the house of representatives.—* — If any member of the Board described in paragraph (1)(D) is not appointed by the date that is 180 days after the date on which the first session of each Congress convenes, the chair and ranking member of the subcommittee of the Committee on Transportation and Infrastructure of the House of Representatives with jurisdiction over the authorization of appropriations for the Coast Guard shall be members of the Board until the date on which the second session of such Congress adjourns sine die.

+  (C) *Members of the committee on appropriations of the senate.—* — If any member of the Board described in paragraph (1)(E) is not appointed by the date that is 180 days after the date on which the first session of each Congress convenes, the chair and ranking member of the subcommittee of the Committee on Appropriations of the Senate with jurisdiction over appropriations for the Coast Guard shall be members of the Board until the date on which the second session of such Congress adjourns sine die.

+  (D) *Members of the committee on appropriations of the house of representatives.—* — If any member of the Board described in paragraph (1)(F) is not appointed by the date that is 180 days after the date on which the first session of each Congress convenes, the chair and ranking member of the subcommittee of the Committee on Appropriations of the House of Representatives with jurisdiction over appropriations for the Coast Guard shall be members of the Board until the date on which the second session of such Congress adjourns sine die.

+(3) **Chairperson.—**

+  (A) *In general.—* — On a biennial basis and subject to paragraph (4), the Board shall select from among the members of the Board a Member of Congress to serve as the Chair of the Board.

+  (B) *Rotation.—* — A Member of the House of Representatives and a Member of the Senate shall alternately be selected as the Chair of the Board.

+  (C) *Term.—* — An individual may not serve as Chairperson of the Board for consecutive terms.

-(2) **Length of service.—**
+(4) **Length of service.—**

-  (A) *Members of congress.—* — A Member of Congress designated under subparagraph (C) or (D) of paragraph (1) as a member of the Board shall be designated as a member in the First Session of a Congress and serve for the duration of that Congress.
+  (A) *Members of congress.—* — A Member of Congress designated as a member of the Board under paragraph (1) shall be designated as a member in the first session of the applicable Congress and shall serve for the duration of such Congress.

-  (B) *Individuals designated by the president.—* — Each individual designated by the President under subparagraph (E) of paragraph (1) shall serve as a member of the Board for 3 years, except that any such member whose term of office has expired shall continue to serve until a successor is appointed by the President.
+  (B) *Individuals designated by the president.—* — Each individual designated by the President under paragraph (1)(G) shall serve as a member of the Board for 3 years, except that any such member whose term of office has expired shall continue to serve until a successor is appointed by the President.

-(3) **Death or resignation of a member.—** — If a member of the Board dies or resigns, a successor shall be designated for any unexpired portion of the term of the member by the official who designated the member.
+  (C) *Death or resignation of a member.—* — If a member of the Board dies or resigns, a successor shall be designated for any unexpired portion of the term of the member by the official who designated the member.

 **(c) Academy Visits.—**

-(1) **Annual visit.—** — The Board shall visit the Academy annually to review the operation of the Academy.
+(1) **Annual visit.—** — The Commandant shall invite each member of the Board, and any staff designated under subsection (e)(2)(A), to visit the Coast Guard Academy at least once annually to review the operation of the Academy.

-(2) **Additional visits.—** — With the approval of the Secretary, the Board or individual members of the Board may make other visits to the Academy in connection with the duties of the Board or to consult with the Superintendent of the Academy.
+(2) **Additional visits.—** — With the approval of the Secretary, the Board or any members of the Board in connection with the duties of the Board may—

+  (A) make visits to the Academy in addition to the visits described in paragraph (1); or

+  (B) consult with—

+    (i) the Superintendent of the Academy; or

+    (ii) the faculty, staff, or cadets of the Academy.

+(3) **Access.—** — The Commandant shall ensure that the Board or any members of the Board who visits the Academy under this paragraph is provided reasonable access to the grounds, facilities, cadets, faculty, staff, and other personnel of the Academy for the purpose of carrying out the duties of the Board.

 **(d) Scope of Review.—** The Board shall review, with respect to the Academy—

-(1) the state of morale and discipline;
+(1) the state of morale and discipline, including with respect to prevention of, response to, and recovery from sexual assault and sexual harassment;

 (2) recruitment and retention, including diversity, inclusion, and issues regarding women specifically;